The objective of this document is to share how we did proceed to create FirST Love from a coder’s point of view.

 - Build a trustworthy team

 But before all, it was very key to inform our respective families of what consequences this project may have.
 For example, we could not chill (my wife and I) in front of a good TV series together in the evening because I had to code.
 Making her understand what the demoscene is, why we like it was very key as well.
-I faced the famous question: “What’s the point in just making a demo?
+I faced the famous questions: “What’s the point in just making a demo?
 What is it useful for?”.
-In that aspect, the visits at Mr Bee’s place did help a lot, as she could meet with other demosceners and watch the passion (thanks Pat’).
+In that aspect, the visits at Mr Bee’s place did help a lot, as she could meet with other demosceners and witness the passion (thanks Pat’).

 Regarding my kids, they were very supportive from the start.
 My younger daughter (5 yo) used to dance on every single Jess’s tunes all along.
 And my older son (14 yo) is playing a lot of games and is keen to understand how that works.
 I guess that seeing his father creating such stuffs was kind of a good experience for him.